GSA/gsa-icam-card-builder/README.md

 issue.
 The risk is that the bytecode isn't being verified.

 ### Extracting the tools
-To use the tools, unzip the ZIP file `GSA-PIV-Signer-vX.x.x.zip` containing the scripts, signing application, libraries, configuration files and artifacts.
+To use the tools, click Releases on the main repo page, download and unzip the latest ZIP file, `gsa-icam-card-builder-vM.m.b.zip` containing the scripts, signing application, libraries, configuration files and artifacts.
+If you'd like to hack around in the source of the signing tool, download the `-devel` version of the same release.

 In conjunction with the signing tool,  we created the objects for eight new ICAM test cards, which are referred to as *Gen 3*:

 |Card Number|Description|
 |:--:|:------------------------|